 So while bodybuilders may be more intrinsically motivated to increase their diet and exercise to improve the muscle mass and physique, older adults may need some social support to improve their diet and exercise in order to offset or prevent these symptoms from occurring in the first place.

 By the time someone becomes clinically malnourished or frail, their eating and exercise habits have likely been insufficient for a long time.
-With some exceptions in disease-related malnutrition, it’s not something that happens overnight.
+With some exceptions in disease-related malnutrition, this is not something that happens overnight.

-So what can we do to increase awareness and prevent these conditions associated with malnutrition?
+So what can we do to increase awareness, maintain our well-being, and prevent these conditions associated with malnutrition?
 Keeping a healthy, well-rounded, and calorically full diet with regular exercise is the best method of prevention.

-Ignoring these will gradually works against your body composition, just as your smell and taste can eventually decline and various other factors we’ve discussed set in to increase risk for malnutrition.
-But forming a few key habits before the effects of aging truly appear can help you prevent poor outcomes later in life.
+Ignoring nutrition will gradually work against your body composition, just as your smell and taste can eventually decline and various other factors we’ve discussed set in to increase the risk for malnutrition.
+But forming a few key dietary habits before the effects of aging truly appear can help you prevent poor outcomes later in life.